sanka4rea/Tissue-omic/README.md

-# Tissue-omic
+# R package for calculation of Tissue-Omic or Histology-omic.

- An R package, which contains the functions for calculation of spatial organization features based on the results of tissue classification
+ Functions of calculation of spatial organization features based on the results of tissue classification

+ Will be released after the submission of manuscript.